-County’s film industry is expected to grow as much as tenfold in the coming years as a result of the tax credit.
+Ulster County’s film industry is expected to grow as much as tenfold in the coming years as a result of the tax credit.

+ADD “ULSTER IS CAMERA READY” VIDEO & TEXT TO THIS PAGE

-Ulster County is no stranger to the silver screen, and with a nationally competitive tax credit of up to 45% and no MTA payroll tax, it has taken center stage.
-From Kingston’s urban cityscape to the Catskills Mountains and Mohonk Mountain House’s elegant, natural beauty, filming locations to suit almost any project.
-With inexpensive lodging and a lower cost of , filming in Ulster County just makes sense.
+Ulster County is no stranger to the silver screen, and with a nationally competitive tax credit of up to 45% and no M.T.A. payroll tax, it has taken center stage.
+From Kingston’s urban cityscape to the Catskills Mountains and Mohonk Mountain House’s elegant, natural beauty, you’ll find a wealth of diverse filming locations to suit almost any project.
+With inexpensive lodging and a lower cost of goods and services, filming in Ulster County just makes sense.

+Profiles